Faculty

 Salwa Malhas, BSc, is a Research Assistant who supports the Ethics & Knowledge Translation initiatives for the Mend the Gap project within Neuroethics Canada.
 She completed a degree in Integrated Sciences at the University of British Columbia, integrating Behavioural Neuroscience, Ethics and Human Physiology.
 She hopes to contribute to an intersectional landscape of ethics research in the field of neuroscience.
 She is fond of photography, yoga, concerts, cafes and travelling.

-Roland Nadler, JD, is a PhD candidate and a Vanier Canada Graduate Scholar at the University of British Columbia’s Peter A. Allard School of Law, and previously taught courses including Law and Neuroscience at the University of Ottawa’s Common Law Section.
-Trained in philosophy and neuroethics, Roland served as a law clerk on the U.S. Federal District Court in Portland, Maine and as a Fellow with the Stanford Center for Law and the Biosciences after earning a JD at Stanford Law School.
-Their doctoral research critically evaluates law’s uptake of neurotechnology through the lens of democratic theory.
+Reina R. Nadler, JD, MA, is a PhD candidate at the University of British Columbia’s Peter A. Allard School of Law, and previously taught courses including Law and Neuroscience at the University of Ottawa’s Common Law Section.
+Reina's studies have been supported by a Vanier Canada Graduate Scholarship and by the Donald N. Byers Memorial Prize for Killam Doctoral Scholars.
+Her doctoral research critically evaluates law’s uptake of neurotechnology through the lens of democratic theory.
+Reina also writes on topics at the intersection of neuroethics and trans studies; her earlier work can be found under her legal name, Roland Nadler.

 Ari Rotenberg, MSc, is a research assistant and serves as project manager for the International Neuroethics Patent Initiative (INPI).
 He recently graduated from the Experimental Medicine Program at the University of British Columbia, where he studied ethical implications of neurotechnology innovation practices.
 Outside of work, Ari enjoys museums, photography, and reading.